 Make the Dough

-- In the bowl of a stand mixer, whisk together the flour, potato flour, psyllium husk powder, yeast, and salt.
+- In a stand mixer bowl, whisk together the flour, brown sugar, potato flour, psyllium husk powder, yeast, and salt.

-- In a microwave-safe cup, combine the milk, brown sugar, and butter.
-Microwave for 1-2 minutes to melt the butter and heat the mixture to about 120°F. Stir to combine.
+- In a microwave-safe cup, combine the milk and butter.
+Microwave for 1 minute to melt the butter and heat the mixture to 120-130°F. (Check the temperature with a digital thermometer as this is important to properly activate the yeast.)

 - With the mixer on low speed, slowly pour the milk mixture into the flour mixture.
 Then add in the egg.